transloadit/uppy/website/src/docs/core.md

 ### `upload-retry`

 Fired when an upload has been retried (after an error, for example).
+This is not fired when the user click on retry-all.

+> ⚠️ Note that this method is event is not triggered when the user retry all uploads. (it trigger a retry-all event)

 **Parameters**